kmaking/multi-auth/readme.md

 - resources/views/{guard}/
   - views for given guard

-## Changelog
+## Change Log

 ### Note: Never install configurations with same guard again after installed new version of package.
 So if you already installed your `admin` guard, don't install it again after you update package to latest version.

+### Laravel 6.0 Support Added

 ## Note